 - What if I have a payment plan with the Department?

-Upon request, Revenue will work with taxpayers that are impacted by COVID-19 to adjust payment plan amounts or extend payment dates.
+Contact your Revenue Agent to discuss your situation and options available.
 If your existing electronic payment plan has scheduled payments automatically debited from your account and you wish to adjust the payment amount or date, please contact your Revenue Agent before the scheduled payment date.

 - What if I'm scheduled for an audit or under audit right now?

 - If your business is negatively impacted by the COVID-19 pandemic and has received an audit appointment letter, please contact the auditor to discuss the situation and options available.